Harry Cato: In the State House

 During his 18 years in the House of Representatives, Cato has focused on commerce and business, even starting his own 527 Political Action Committee, the Carolina Commerce Fund (CCF).
 The CCF has raised over $100,000.
 As illustrated in the Committee's State Ethics Reports, a great deal of those funds go to other candidates and/or incumbents for political office.

 The fiscally conservative 501(c)4 organization Club for Growth gave Cato a grade of "D−" for the 2007–08 Legislative session (the last session for which the group has records).
 Project Vote Smart has extensive information on Cato's voting record and ratings from other organizations.

 He lost the Republican nomination in 2010 to Tom Corbin.

 Controversial vote

 In filling a vacancy on the South Carolina Supreme Court in 2007, Representative Cato supported and voted for State Appeals Court Judge Don Beatty (noted in the S.C.
 Club for Growth Scorecard above).
 While most conservative groups and members of the South Carolina General Assembly opposed Beatty's confirmation to the Supreme Court, Cato helped forge alliances with the Black Caucus in support of Beatty.

-Much of the conservative opposition to Beatty's confirmation was predicated on some of his votes as a legislator from 1991–1995.
+Much of the conservative opposition to Beatty's confirmation was predicated on some of his votes as a legislator from 1991 to 1995.
 One of the most controversial votes was in opposition to a bill that would have required physicians to present literature on abortion alternatives to patients.
 Oran Smith, President of Palmetto Family Council, said of Beatty's vote on the abortion measure: "Only the most extreme liberals in the General Assembly voted against that."